JunichiSugiura/tutorials/dotfiles/README.md

 Finally, we'll sync all VSCode settings usign "Settings Sync" which is shipped in v1.45 as a preview feature.

-If you like to see working example, you can either reference other files in this directory or see my actual [dotfiels repo](https://github.com/JunichiSugiura/dotfiles).
+__If you like to see a working example, you can either reference other files in this directory or see my actual [dotfiels repo](https://github.com/JunichiSugiura/dotfiles).__

 ### Step 1: Setup